Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 We’re often comfortable analyzing structured data that is organized as rows and columns.
-Text data, often also known as unstructured data,\^[this is often the term used but is a fallacy.
-There is a lot of structure in text - the structure of chapters, paragraphs, sentences, and syntax within a sentence allows you, the reader, to understand what we’re writing here.
+Text data, often also known as unstructured data,^[this is often the term used but is a fallacy.
+There is a lot of structure in text&mdash;the structure of chapters, paragraphs, sentences, and syntax [@marcus-93] within a sentence allows you, the reader, to understand what we’re writing here.
 Unstructured often refers to not having defined rows and columns in our data.] is harder to analyze using traditional data analysis tools because it doesn’t come as a set of